 The Victoria Legal Support Staff Association (V.L.S.A.) is a non-profit organization formed in 1974 as the Victoria Legal Secretaries’ Association and is made up of legal support staff who are currently employed as well as those seeking employment and those who have retired from the field.
-Our tax deductible annual membership fee is $35.00 for active members and $20.00 for associate members (including students).
+Our tax deductible annual membership fee is $40.00 for active members, $25.00 for associate members (including students) and $150.00 for Corporate memberships (which include memberships for 4 or more staff members at the registered firm).

 We offer legal education courses and seminars presented by members of the Victoria Bar Association at a fraction of the cost of taking a course through Continuing Legal Education (C.L.E.) as well as many other services.